Management: Australasian (Australia and New Zealand)

 Stephen Pritchard, The Guardian, 20 November 2016

-Countertenor, Russell Harcourt is a graduate of both the Sydney Conservatorium of Music and the Royal Academy of Music (MA with Distinction in Opera Performance).
+Countertenor, Russell Harcourt is a graduate of both the Sydney Conservatorium of Music, where he is now a member of the vocal faculty, and the Royal Academy of Music (MA with Distinction in Opera Performance).
 During his time in London, Russell furthered his studies with Yvonne Kenny, was an Associate of the Jette Parker Young Artists’ Program at the Royal Opera House Covent Garden, studied part-time at the National Opera Studio, and was made an Alumnus of the Britten–Pears Young Artist Program.

-Russell’s recent engagements include a series of concerts with Sara Macliver for the Australian Brandenburg Orchestra; Evanco (Rodrigo) for the Gőttingen International Handel Festival; Roberto (Griselda) for Irish National Opera; Sesto (Julius Caesar) for Bury Court Opera; Megabise (Artaxerxes), Andronico (Bajazet) and Corrado (Griselda) all for Pinchgut Opera; John Adams’ Gospel According to the Other Mary at Bonn Opera; Schnittke’s Faust Cantata; Recitals with the Lithuanian National Philharmonic; Bach B minor Mass with Florilegium; Pisandro (Return of Ulysses) for Iford Arts Festival; Narciso (Agrippina) and a concert tour of works by Vivaldi, for English Touring Opera, and covering the roles of David (Saul) and Rosencrantz in Brett Dean’s Hamlet for Glyndebourne Festival & Glyndebourne on Tour.
+Russell’s most recent engagements include works of Vivaldi and Bach with the Bach Akademie Australia, Haydn Nelson Mass with Sydney Philharmonia Choirs, Ruggiero (Alcina) with National Opera Canberra, and Messiah with Adelaide Symphony Orchestra.
+He has also participated in a series of concerts with Sara Macliver for the Australian Brandenburg Orchestra; performed Evanco (Rodrigo) for the Gőttingen International Handel Festival; Roberto (Griselda) for Irish National Opera; Sesto (Julius Caesar) for Bury Court Opera; Megabise (Artaxerxes), Andronico (Bajazet) and Corrado (Griselda) all for Pinchgut Opera; John Adams’ Gospel According to the Other Mary at Bonn Opera; Schnittke’s Faust Cantata; Recitals with the Lithuanian National Philharmonic; Bach B minor Mass with Florilegium; Pisandro (Return of Ulysses) for Iford Arts Festival; Narciso (Agrippina) and a concert tour of works by Vivaldi, for English Touring Opera, and covering the roles of David (Saul) and Rosencrantz in Brett Dean’s Hamlet for Glyndebourne Festival & Glyndebourne on Tour.
 He also stepped in at short notice to perform the title role in Handel’s Oreste for the Royal Opera House, Covent Garden at Wilton's Music Hall.